 Dry Thatch Poses a Fire Hazard

 In a long period of drought (when rain does not wet the accumulated thatch), the thatch dries out, making it extremely flammable.
-This dry thatch poses a significant fire hazard that could (can?) ignite at any time with cigarette butts, 4th of July fireworks, or other sources of accidental sparks.
+This dry thatch poses a significant fire hazard that a cigarette butt, 4th of July fireworks, or other accidental sparks can easily ignite.
 According to Panama City News Herald, in 2018, roughly 1.5 acres of federally protected land by the Destin bridge caught on fire due to illegal firework activity.
 The fire spread quickly as various emergency response teams attempted to stop it.
-Properties that do not regularly dethatch could be at increased risk of having their entire dune ecosystems devastated by one illegal firework.
+Properties that do not regularly dethatch may be at an increased risk of undergoing a similar fate.

 Academic Efforts to Protect Sea Oats

 With the ability to thrive in saline environments with high temperatures, droughts, and temporary inundations, sea oats help defend the shoreline against erosion.
 For the Alabama and North West Florida Coast the 2004 & 2005 hurricane seasons were a wake-up call in that the storms damaged or destroyed much of the natural sea oats population that serve as seed sources to generate new plants.
-Because of how critical the plant is to dune preservation and to avoid any future losses, Michael Kane an environmental horticulture professor for the University of Florida, spearheaded a project to cryogenically freeze thousands of sea oat samples from all major populations along Florida’s coast.
+Because of how critical the plant is to dune preservation, Michael Kane an environmental horticulture professor for the University of Florida, spearheaded a project to cryogenically freeze thousands of sea oat samples from all major sea oat populations along Florida’s coast.
 In addition to this particular sea oats library, other universities ensure that genetic variety is kept with banking seeds from different areas.
 The importance of this plant for dune preservation cannot be overstated and should be protected for future generations.

 Leave the Maintenance to Professionals

 We have discussed the importance of removing thatch, but not everyone is qualified to remove it.
-Since there are very few plants that can grow upward as their bases are covered, sea oats are accustomed to anchoring themselves with “dense root webs.”
+Since very few plants can grow as their bases are covered, sea oats are accustomed to anchoring themselves with “dense root webs.”
 When thatch accumulates, sea oats are in a weakened state and are more likely to be accidentally pulled from the soil.
 Therefore, it is highly recommended that only a team of qualified professionals, who have a working understanding of the plant’s nature, be the ones to remove the accumulated thatch.
 Sea oats are vital to successful dune preservation.
-It is our job, as stewards of the dunes, to protect and nurture them to the best of our ability.
-All that being said, if your dune vegetation is undergoing the cycle of sand accretion, then mother nature handles the dead organic material.
-However, if you are in a situation where your plants are not naturally being buried, you should get professional help.
+It is our job as Coastal Stewards to protect and nurture them to the best of our ability.
+If your dune vegetation is undergoing the cycle of sand accretion, then mother nature handles the dead organic material.
+However, if you are in a situation where your plants are not undergoing natural sand accumulation, you should get professional help.

 “Freezing Sea Oats.”
 Florida Sea Grant, 27 Sept.
 2017, www.flseagrant.org/news/2012/09/sea-oats/. ,